milesgwood/milesgwood.github.io/pages/drupal/migrate.md

 scp -rp -i bitnamidrupal.pem ubuntu@ceps.coopercenter.org://var/www/html/certification.coopercenter.org/* cert/files/
 ```

 Now I need a fresh Drupal 7 site to import my database and files into.
 Clone the fresh d7 site and make a new database with a short name.
 In this case it is cert7. `mysql cert7 < cert_d7.sql` For the files, copy over the sites/all/* contents and the sites/default/files/ folder contents.
 Don't copy over the settings.php file since that is what tells you what database to use.
+MAKE SURE THE TARGET SITE IS USING THE SAME PHP VERSION.

 ## Create a D8 template site.